Rhetorical device: Word repetition

 Word repetition rhetorical devices operate via repeating words or phrases in various ways, usually for emphasis.

 Anadiplosis/Conduplicatio

 Anadiplosis involves repeating the last word(s) of one sentence, phrase or clause at or near the beginning of the next.

 Conduplicatio is similar, involving repeating a key word in subsequent clauses.

 Anaphora/Epistrophe/Symploce/Epanalepsis

 Anaphora is repeating the same word(s) at the beginning of successive sentences, phrases or clauses.

-Epistrophe is repeating the same word(s) at the end instead.
+Epistrophe is repeating the same word(s) at the end.

 Symploce is a simultaneous combination of both anaphora and epistrophe, but repeating different words at the start and end.

 Epanalepsis repeats the same word(s) at the beginning and end.

 Epizeuxis/Antanaclasis

-Epizeuxis is simply repetition of the same word without interruption.
+Epizeuxis is repetition of the same word without interruption.

-Antanaclasis is more witty, repeating the same word but in a different sense.
-This can take advantage of polysemy.